xaur/decred-news/guidelines.md

 ### Missed content

 Some notable stories are discovered after the release.
-Add them in the next issue, followed by a tag in italics e.g. `_(missed in March issue)_`.
+Add them in the next issue, optionally with a comment tag in italics e.g. `_(missed in March issue)_`.

 ### Title image